MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-247-Commodity-Supplemental-Food-Program/section-247.5.md

 (7) Establishing a financial management system that effectively accounts for funds received for program administration;

-(8) Developing a plan for the detection and prevention of dual participation, in coordination with CSFP local agencies and with the WIC State agency, unless no women, infants, and children remain enrolled in CSFP in the State;
+(8) Developing a plan for the detection and prevention of dual participation, in coordination with CSFP local agencies;

 (9) Developing a plan for providing nutrition education to participants;